Museum of Contemporary Art Denver – July 15 – Sept. 25, 2016 –

 The voice came from a video titled My Education: A Portrait of David Hilliard, which was playing on three separate channels, showing the visual story in a roundabout way, as Hilliard tells it straight.
 We tour the Oakland neighborhood where the Panthers where formed and where its Treasurer Bobby Hutton was killed by police in 1968.

-The collage that we and many other people got stuck in front of had several chunks of text: one, likely from an art magazine, was about how technology makes our role in the world confusing, and included a photo of French celebs in the 60s with another printed chunk about beauty being something that is already known.
+Another collage in that room lured us in, and did the same for many other people, being made of several chunks of readable text and photos of faces: one, likely from an art magazine, was about how technology makes our role in the world confusing, and included a photo of French celebs in the 60s with another printed chunk about ‘beauty being something that is already known’.
 We started a long conversation about these text and then got into the whole point of seeing a show that revealed a lot but didn’t give it away.

 One of our group said that this African-American artist didn’t make this art for me.
 But seeing it, caused me to write the following poem the next day.
 Isn’t that what art’s for?